 The leading coffee brand stores in China already become bigger in volume and number of franchises in China last year.

-The most interesting target: young people
+The most interesting target for coffee franchises in china: young people

 According to m.sohu.com, the young people of the emerging middle class represent the driving force (75%) of the black beverage boom in the eastern country.
 Within this segment, female customers represent the largest share: 70%.
-Young consumers are demanding and pay particular attention to professionalism, drinks, and services tailored to their tastes, to a style of ceremonial service, to the care of the environment and the diversification of menus among the various cafes.
+Young consumers are demanding and pay particular attention to professionalism, drinks, and services tailored to their tastes, to a style of ceremonial service, to the care of the environment, and the diversification of menus among the various cafes.

 Various market players operating above all offline are fighting against competitors active in e-commerce and offering high-quality coffee and food as a weapon to attract customers and offer them good reasons for staying in the long and fruitful café in terms of consumption.

-How to sell your coffee?
+How to sell your coffee in China?

 Foreign companies that have opened a successful online store all have two common characteristics.
 They have the know-how to export to China and have a deep knowledge of digital technology.
 We need to do an important job to promote our brand on Chinese eCommerce platforms, with investments in marketing and communication